State Form Number (SFN) 17081

 North Dakota Century Code §34-14-05 allows the Commissioner of Labor to consider counter claims from employers for any offsets or deductions to the wages asserted by an employee filing a claim for wages.

-Employers are notified of this right and the process to follow to file a counterclaim in the initial claim notification letter sent to them from the Department of Labor.
+Employers are notified of this right and the process to follow to file a counterclaim in the initial claim notification letter sent to them from the Department of Labor and Human Rights.
 The department will not accept a counterclaim for issues of alleged theft or till shortages or for any legal costs or time incurred by an employer in responding to a claim for wages.
 Please note that an employer may file a counter claim only after a claim for wages has been filed by an employee.